chrisloris/docs/src/content/api.md

 ```
 200 OK - API call successfully delivered to the Core and executed.

-400 Bad Request - Your request is not understood by the Core,
+400 Bad Request - Your request is not understood by the Core.
-    or the requested subresource (variable/function) has not been exposed.

 401 Unauthorized - Your access token is not valid.

 403 Forbidden - Your access token is not authorized to interface with this Core.

 404 Not Found - The Core you requested is not currently connected to the cloud.
-This error will also be returned when the requested variable or function does not exist on the target Core.
+    This error is also returned when the requested subresource (variable/function)
+    has not been exposed.

 408 Timed Out - The cloud experienced a significant delay when trying to reach the Core.